iali01/firstapp/README.md

 # To expose our cluster to the external world (internet!), we need to create a “service” resource, which provides
 # networking and IP support to our application’s pods: (all in one line):

-kubectl expose deployment mini-proj-cluster --type=LoadBalancer --port 80 --target-port 8080
+kubectl expose deployment cassandra --type=LoadBalancer --port 80 --target-port 8080

-# kubectl delete service mini-proj-cluster
+# kubectl delete service cassandra

 # get the external IP address that is assigned to our deployment by running:
 kubectl get service